-- Standard download: binary library + user routines. - FLUKA can be used freely for scientific and academic purposes, ad-hoc agreement for commercial purposes - It cannot be used for weapon related applications - It is not permitted to redistribute the code (single user, single site) - User can add their own scoring, sources etc through a wide set of user routines, provided they don't modify the physics - Relevant references for each FLUKA version can be found in the documentation - It is possible, by explicit signature of license, to download the source for researchers of scientific/academic Institutions. (!!! now from NEA as well !!!) - FLUKA cannot be copied, even in part, into other codes, or translated into another language without permission. - The user cannot publish results with modified code, unless explicit authorization is granted in advance.
+- Standard download: binary library + user routines. - FLUKA can be used freely for scientific and academic purposes, ad-hoc agreement for commercial purposes - It cannot be used for weapon related applications - It is not permitted to redistribute the code (single user, single site) - User can add their own scoring, sources, etc. through a wide set of user routines, provided they do not modify the physics - Relevant references for each FLUKA version can be found in the documentation - It is possible, by explicit signature of license, to download the source for researchers of scientific/academic Institutions. (!!! now from NEA as well !!!) - FLUKA can neither be copied into other codes (not even partially), nor translated into another language without permission. - The user cannot publish results with modified code, unless explicit authorization is granted in advance.